matityaho/BackendRecipesWeb/README.md

-# Assignment 3- Backend Recipes
+# Assignment No.3- Backend Recipes Web

-Server side of recipes website, in charge of the business logic of the application, manage the DB and communication to external API.
+the website's backend part is incharge of the business logic of the application, manage the DB and communication to external API.

 Using NODE.JS + EXPRESS.JS, AZURE SQL Database.